elizarov/SerializationByConvention/README.md

 application in JSON (serialized on a backend and deserialized in a frontend), stored in some binary format in its cache and presented in table on a screen (which can be also implemented as an instance of serialization).

+### Goals

+Design goals are:

+* Cross-platform (JVM, JS, Native).
+* Reflection is optional (most use-cases shall work without it), static types only by default.
+* Serialization format agnostic.
+* Simple things should be simple, complex and exotic things shall be supported.
+* High-performance, but see above &mdash; it is Ok is performance sensitive code need to be more complicated, but it is not Ok if clarity of all the code suffers.
+* Clear way to plug your own serialization format.
+* Most common formats should be supported out-of-the box (JSON and Protobuf for sure).

+Non-goals:

+* Out-of-the box support for variety of standard formats.
+* Support arbitrary object graphs with cycles.

 ## Simple binary serialization